OpioidDrugOntology/odo-data-portal-code/README.md

 This repository contains the reproducible code for the **Opioid Drug Ontology (ODO) Data Portal**.
 It provides scripts, workflows, and environment specifications to reproduce analyses associated with ODO publications.

-- **Release v1.0.0** corresponds to the ODO Data Descriptor paper (DOI: *add once available*).
+- **Release v1.0.0** corresponds to the ODO Data Descriptor paper (DOI will be added automatically once the GitHub Release is archived in Zenodo).
 - Future releases will correspond to additional ODO-related publications.
+- All code is designed to run locally with Python 3.x (via conda, see `environment.yml`).

+👉 See the main [README.md](README.md) for installation and usage instructions.

 ---